Cutting Guide

 Tip

-I’ve prepared the game, Zero sumZ, as an example.
-Simply move the assets to the appropriate image folders.
+You can use the game, Zero sumZ, as an example.
+Simply move the game assets to the appropriate image folders.

 You can also use a plugin to populate the image folders.
-Magic: The Gathering, Yu-Gi-Oh!, and Lorcana are currently supported.
+Many games, including Magic: The Gathering, Pokemon, Yu-Gi-Oh!, Riftbound, One Piece, and Lorcana, are currently supported.

 Generate the PDF with the following: